mackdoyle/mackdoyle.github.io/src/_posts/2013-07-23-fixing-joomla-asset-table.markdown

   OK, so let's get started...

 ### Gather diagnostics ###
 Before doing anything, you should gather as much information as you can to understand the source of the issue.
 Download Elin Warig's [Asset Table Diagnostics] tool and run it.
 This will generate a report showing any problems related to the assets table.
 If the report is clean, you might have another issue.
 If it is not, keep it open as we will go back to it several times during this process.

 ### Get some context on the issue ###
 Head over to this [article][3] on Joomla docs.
 This will give you a bit of background along with a few suggestions.
 At this point you are likely to go all ADD and start trying some of the suggestions the document suggests, but do not do it, stay focused, and come back here.
 We will walk through those steps later with some sample code.

 ### Fix a missing root level category ###
-  Take a look at your `#_categories` table.
+Take a look at your `prefix_categories` table.
 The first record should be ROOT.
 If it is not, try creating it.

 {% highlight mysql %}
+INSERT INTO whm_categories(
-  	INSERT INTO whm_categories(id, asset_id, parent_id, lft, rgt, level, path, extension, title, alias, note, description, published, checked_out, checked_out_time, access, params, metadesc, metakey, metadata, created_user_id, created_time, modified_user_id, modified_time, hits, language, version) VALUES
+  id, asset_id, parent_id, lft, rgt, level, path, extension, title, alias, note, description, published, checked_out, checked_out_time, access, params, metadesc, metakey, metadata, created_user_id, created_time, modified_user_id, modified_time, hits,
+  language, version
+)
+VALUES (
-  	`(1, 0, 0, 0, 331, 0, '', 'system', 'ROOT', 'root', '', '', 1, 0, '0000-00-00 00:00:00', 1, '{}', '', '', '', 0, '0000-00-00 00:00:00', 0, '0000-00-00 00:00:00', 0, '*', 1)
+  1, 0, 0, 0, 331, 0, '', 'system', 'ROOT', 'root', '', '', 1, 0,
+  '0000-00-00 00:00:00', 1, '{}', '', '', '', 0, '0000-00-00 00:00:00',
+  0, '0000-00-00 00:00:00', 0, '*', 1
+)
 {% endhighlight %}

 After you successfully execute this query, you will need to head over to you categories in the Joomla admin and click on the Rebuild button

 ### Remove duplicate records ###
 OK, at this point you have verified you have an asset table issue and gained a little insight into what parts of the data structure are affected.
 So let's get started and check off an easy one.
 If you are coming from an upgrade, it's likely you have some duplicate content.
 To find out, run this on the content table.

 {% highlight mysql %}
 SELECT count(*), alias
-  	FROM#_content
+FROM prefix_content
 GROUP BY alias
 HAVING count(*)>1
 ORDER BY count(*) DESC
 {% endhighlight %}

 This query will simply return a count of duplicate alias names.
 You might have multiple articles with the same title or legitimate duplicates of articles, so you will need to look at each one to determine if you need it.

 Before you go any further, log into the Joomla admin and create a new category named 'Temp' and take note of its id.
 Keep this around as you will find yourself using it to group items for processing.

 Follow these steps to remove duplicate articles without breaking any foreign-key relationships.
 Then repeat the process for categories.

 #### Step 1 ####
 Copy the result set of the duplicate count query to a text editor.
 Use Find a Replace to build a `SELECT` statement that returns all of the duplicated articles by alias.
 You should end up with something like this:

 {% highlight mysql %}
 SELECT *
-  	FROM #_content
+FROM prefix_content
 WHERE alias = 'alias-1' OR
 	 alias = 'alias-2' OR
 	 alias = 'alias-3'
 {% endhighlight %}

 #### Step 2 ####
 Look through the results and try to find something that differentiates the original record from its duplicates.
 In my data, the duplicates had a `modifed_by` value of 0 while the original had a user id.
 This allowed me to differentiate them from the original.